Loading resources as clips#

 Unanimated clips#

-Thoses are clips whose image will, at least before modifications, stay the same.
-By default they have no duration nor FPS.
-Meaning you will need to define thoses if you try to do operation needing such information (for example rendering).
+These are clips whose image will, at least before modifications, stay the same.
+By default they have no duration nor FPS, meaning you will need to define them before doing operations needing such information (for example, rendering).

 ImageClip#